tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Attacks on the TKey device apps.

 - Leakage and glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
+  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

-  - EM leakage
+  - EM leakage.

+- Attacks on Tillitis' infrastructure outside of the TKey itself.

 ### General physical attacks